kafeiinteractif/offline-mode/README.md

  - Also known as: "Progressive Web Apps!"
 (PWA)
  - Can be added to user's Android homescreen*
- - Loads the shell first, content appears later
+ - Encouraged to load the shell first, fetch content later...
- - Site assets for the shell cached locally for speed
- - Sounds a little like Big Pipe?
-Yep!
-Somewhat.
+ - Multiple caches!
+As many as you want.
  - Our demo code: https://github.com/kafeiinteractif/bulletpad_pwa